-4. Trim Your Bills
+4. Trim your bills

 Again, how does trimming your bills help you on the road to becoming a millionaire?
-For one, extra money in your pocket a good thing.
-That being said, it's important to remember that smart spending is about picking and choosing which nice things to have, and when.
+For one, extra money in your pocket is a good thing.
+That said, it's important to remember that smart spending is about picking and choosing which nice things to have, and when.

 One important part of putting money away is knowing why you are putting it away.
-The goal of "becoming a millionaire" is terrific, but it might not be realistic in the short-term, or might be too distant to encourage good spending and saving habits right now.
+The goal of "becoming a millionaire" is terrific, but it might not be realistic in the short term, or might be too distant to encourage good spending and saving habits right now.

-You already work hard; now's the time to make your money work for you, and the sooner you start saving, the better.
+You already work hard.
+Now's the time to make your money work for you, and the sooner you start saving, the better.